 Post activity refreshments

-We popped in to the Star Inn for a post walk refresher.
+We popped in to the Star Inn at Talybont-on-Usk for a post walk refresher.
 This popular pub has an amazing beer selection and a garden next to the river to enjoy them in.
 There are a couple more pubs in close proximity, the White Hart and the Usk Inn.
 Why not try them all?